jekyll-one-org/j1-template/README.md

   └──── README.md
 ```

-J1 template is a so-called *multi-package* project, a *Monorepo* managed by
+J1 Theme is a so-called *multi-package* project, a *Monorepo* managed by
 Lerna.
 A Monorepo is a strategy where multiple (sub-)projects are stored in a
 single repository instead of putting them into individual repositories.